Defining Single-Object Coverage

 If you have already closed the Coverage window, you can select Remove All Object Coverages from the Analysis menu.
 The Remove All Object Coverages tool removes coverage for all the objects in the scenario.

-Defining the Quality of Coverage
+Defining the quality of coverage

-You can evaluate the quality of coverage for an object by choosing the method for computing coverage, setting measurement options and identifying the criterion needed to achieve satisfactory coverage.
+You can evaluate the quality of coverage for an object by choosing the method for computing coverage, setting measurement options, and identifying the criterion needed to achieve satisfactory coverage.
 By default, all single-object coverages are defined with a simple coverage Figure Of Merit type.
 The field to the right of the Define... button displays the FOM type selected.
 Beneath the FOM type is the value of the Figure Of Merit for the selected object.
 This value changes if you redefine the Figure Of Merit or choose a different FOM type.
 If you wish to calculate coverage using a different FOM type, click Define... in the Figure of Merit of the Coverage window.

 In the Specify Figure of Merit window, you can change the default Figure Of Merit type from Simple Coverage to a number of other types.
-The fields in this window allow you to choose the type and criteria for the object's Figure Of Merit.
+The fields in this window enable you to choose the type and criteria for the object's Figure Of Merit.

-Displaying the Quality of Coverage in a Graphics Window
+Displaying the quality of coverage in a graphics window

 Quality of coverage graphics options